LS-Lab/KeYmaeraX-release/README.md

     sbt compile

 to compile the source code.
 First-time compilation may take a while, since it downloads all necessary libraries, including Scala itself.
-The build file includes paths to the Mathematica JLink jar, for example for Mac as follows.

-    unmanagedJars in Compile += file("/Applications/Mathematica.app/SystemFiles/Links/JLink/JLink.jar")
+The build file does not include paths to the Mathematica JLink JAR, so you will need to set an environmental variable JLINK_JAR_LOCATION to the location of JLink.jar in the Mathematica package.
+You can do this in .bashrc or .profile.

+Example:

+  export JLINK_JAR_LOCATION="/Applications/Mathematica.app/SystemFiles/Links/JLink/JLink.jar"

 If JLink.jar is in a non-default location on your computer, add a new line to build.sbt.